skylerto/chef-web-docs/chef_master/source/ctl_chef_client.rst

 -----------------------------------------------------
 chef-zero is a very lightweight Chef server that runs in-memory on the local machine.
 This allows the chef-client to be run against the chef-repo as if it were running against the Chef server. chef-zero was `originally a standalone tool <https://github.com/chef/chef-zero>`_; it is enabled from within the chef-client by using the ``--local-mode`` option. chef-zero is very useful for quickly testing and validating the behavior of the chef-client, cookbooks, recipes, and run-lists before uploading that data to the actual Chef server.

-As of Chef client 12.8, chef-zero supports all Chef server API version 12 endpoints, except ``/universe``.
+Changed in Chef Client 12.8, now chef-zero supports all Chef server API version 12 endpoints, except ``/universe``.

 Use Encrypted Data Bags
 -----------------------------------------------------